Accommodation

 Backcountry Huts

 New Zealand has a fantastic system of backcountry huts operated by the Department of Conservation.
-These come in several varieties: Basic (usually free), Standard (cost $10, as at Oct 2024), Serviced (may have extra amenities and cost $25) and Great Walks huts (high-demand huts on the Great Walks and which cost more again).
+These come in several varieties: Basic (usually free), Standard (cost $10, as Jan 2026), Serviced (may have extra amenities and cost $25), serviced but individually priced huts (Puketi and Peach Cove in Northland), and Great Walks huts (high-demand huts on the Great Walks and which cost the most).

-For the standard and some serviced huts you can use a 12-month backcountry pass purchased in advance from the Department of Conservation (DoC) for $160 (as at October 2024).
+For the standard and some serviced huts you can use a 12-month DoC Backcountry Hut Pass purchased in advance from the Department of Conservation (DoC) for $160 (as at January 2026).
 You can purchase single-night tickets from DoC too, but this is much less economic if you are going to be through-hiking and staying in most of the huts.
 The serviced huts include Greenstone (Southland section), Hamilton (Canterbury), Anne (Tasman-Marlborough), the Nelson Lakes huts (Blue Lake, West Sabine, Upper Travers, John Tait and Lakehead) and, in Northland, Peach Cove and Puketi Forest huts.
-Note that the Backcountry Hut pass does not cover the Greenstone, Nelson Lakes serviced huts, nor the two Northland huts from 1 October to 30 April.
+Note that from 1 October to 30 April, the Backcountry Hut pass does not cover the serviced huts.

 Great Walks accommodation includes the Mangatepopo Hut and its nearby campsite on the Tongariro Track and huts or campgrounds on the Whanganui River canoe trip (including the Whakahoro Bunkroom at its start).
 These are not covered by the DoC or TA Trail Pass or hut ticket system in the summer walking season.
 You need to book online for them.

-The TA Trust, in association with DoC, is running a special hut and campsite pass covering all the huts and campsites that TA walkers are likely to stay in.
+The TA Trust, in association with DoC, offers The Trail Pass, a special hut and campsite pass covering all the huts and campsites that TA walkers are likely to stay in.
 This simplifies things, though only slightly.
 It gives you a 20% discount on serviced huts.
 See the TA website for details under Walk/The Trail Pass, which has a table of all the relevant huts.
-Things have become so complex, and changing, in recent years that it probably a good idea to save this list for reference.
-Note that you need to link the pass up to the DoC bookings system by emailing DoC once you have created a log-in for bookings and this may take 3 to 5 days.
+Things have become so complex and changing in recent years that it is probably a good idea to save this list for reference.
+Note that you need to link the pass to the DoC bookings system by emailing DoC once you have created a log-in for bookings and this may take 3 to 5 days.

 If there is a flat space, you can often camp outside a hut.
 You can use the water supply and toilet, but are expected to cook outside.
 It is free to camp outside basic and standard huts, and $10 for camping outside a serviced hut.
 Both passes cover this though.
 But the DoC hut pass doesn’t cover camping at camping-only sites, such as Lake Middleton in Canterbury and the campsites on the Queen Charlotte Track in Marlborough (but the TA Trail Pass covers all these).